jhpyle/docassemble/_docs/functions.md

 ## <a name="location_known"></a>location_known()

-Returns `True` or `False` depending on whether **docassemble** was able to learn the user's GPS location through the web browser.
+Returns `True` or `False` depending on whether the Steward was able to learn the user's GPS location through the web browser.

-See [`track_location`] and [`LatitudeLongitude`] for more information about how **docassemble** collects information about the user's location.
+See [`track_location`] and [`LatitudeLongitude`] for more information about how a Steward collects information about the user's location.

 ## <a name="location_returned"></a>location_returned()

-Returns `True` or `False` depending on whether an attempt has yet been made to transmit the user's GPS location from the browser to docassemble.
+Returns `True` or `False` depending on whether an attempt has yet been made to transmit the user's GPS location from the browser to the Steward.
 Will return true even if the attempt was not successful or the user refused to consent to the transfer.

-See [`track_location`] and [`LatitudeLongitude`] for more information about how **docassemble** collects information about the user's location.
+See [`track_location`] and [`LatitudeLongitude`] for more information about how a Steward collects information about the user's location.

 ## <a name="user_lat_lon"></a>user_lat_lon()